 As noted earlier, London arguably falls within the same category, as has Shetland since 2000 when LERWICK, the only post town on the islands other than SHETLAND, was redesignated as Lerwick, SHETLAND.
-The same actually applies to the 'Isle of...' postal counties, discussed earlier, except for Skye and Lewis which have further post towns.
+The same actually applies to the 'Isle of...' postal counties, discussed earlier, except for Skye and Lewis which have further the post towns, PORTREE and STORNOWAY respectively.
 (However, the Shetland and Hebridean examples here occurred after postal counties were deemed redundant in 1996.)

 - GATWICK, Surrey – Gatwick Airport is actually in West Sussex; the post town however was created from HORLEY, Surrey;